Does Your Shampoo Bar Make Your Hair Dry? Here's What To Know

 "Once I was over in London, I found this natural shampoo bar, and I was all excited because it was natural and more sustainable," says hair colorist and founder of natural salon Spoke & Weal Christine Thompson.
 "But then I flipped it over to the back and the pH was a 9, and I was shocked!
 Luckily they had the pH on it so I knew."

 "What is always most important with shampoos is the pH of the product," says Thompson.
-And pH is certainly having a moment, thanks to balancing skin care products, alkaline diets, waters, and a host of other wellness fads.
-If you've been following any of these trends, you've been briefed on this little chemistry lesson, but if you haven't: Everything lands on a pH scale from 0 to 14.
+And pH is certainly having a moment in the beauty space, thanks to skin care.
+Balancing products, meaning they help balance the pH of your skin naturally, are pretty mainstream.
+They often come in the form of face washes and toners.
+And if you've been following the trends, you've been briefed on this little chemistry lesson, but if you haven't: Everything lands on a pH scale from 0 to 14.
 If something is acidic, that means its pH is low, ranging from 0 to 6.9.
 If something is alkaline, that means it's from 7.1 to 14.
 If something is neutral, it lands right in the middle at 7.
 We've done a briefer on pH before, so here's a breakdown, as it relates to hair:

 - Your scalp, like the rest of your skin, runs at about 5.5.
 Your hair runs at about 3.67.
 Anything that you put on your scalp or hair, from water to product, can affect the pH, as is true for your whole body.
 And when the natural pH changes, you'll see changes.